-Forrist is an online plant-based supermarket that sells pantry essentials, zero waste beauty/laundry items and sustainable kitchen goods.
-When you send back 50 packaging pouches, you get a free glass jar in return.
-You can schedule collection for local goods or get free shipping nationwide over £75 (free standard delivery on first order).
+- Forrist offers zero-waste pantry foods, beauty/laundry items and sustainable kitchen goods.
+When you send back 50 packaging pouches, get a free glass jar in return.
+You can schedule collection for local goods or get free shipping over £75 (free for first order).

-Good Sixty is a nice idea.
-It works like an online supermarket, but instead delivers food from all your local indie food shops, in one order.
-Often delivered in electric vans, you may just one delivery fee, rather than driving around to several indie stores in one day.
-Each £1 spent with a local indie food producer has 60% greater economic benefit than spending at a large supermarket (hence the company name).
-Some of the retailers also offer a click-and-collect service.
+- Good Sixty delivers food from local indie shops in one order, often in electric vans.
+Each £1 spent with a local indie has 60% greater economic benefit than spending at a large supermarket (hence the company name).
+Some retailers also offer a click-and-collect service.

-Yumbles sells good food from indie stores, each one delivers direct.
-The company taste-tests everything themselves before adding small-batch and socially responsible food makers.
-The companies prepare orders just for you, lots of nice vegan options like Lucy’s Vegan Mayonnaise.
+- Yumbles sells good food from indie stores, each one delivers direct.
+The company taste-tests everything themselves before adding small-batch socially responsible food makers.
+The companies prepare orders just for you, lots of nice vegan options.

-- Nature’s Health Box is an online store to buy all your basics (grains, beans, spices, herbs etc).
-There are regular discounts and goods are sent in biodegradable packaging from the seaside city of Brighton.
+- Nature’s Health Box is an online store to buy all basics (grains, beans, spices, herbs etc).
+There are regular discounts and goods are sent in biodegradable packaging from Brighton.

-- The Food Market is a major online supermarket that works with small businesses, selling items you won’t find in major supermarkets.
+- The Food Market works with small businesses, selling items you won’t find in major supermarkets.
 There are thousands of small indie brands to choose from, and filters to let you choose food that is vegan, diabetic-friendly and organic etc.